DPaunovic22/automation_eggtimer/README.md

 `Version 108.0.5359.125 (Official Build) (64-bit)`

 ## API tests
 API tests are written in Postman.
 In folder `documentation` there is file `CRUD Users.postman_collection` which can be imported in Postman.
+Also, there is file `reqresIn.postman_environment` where environment variables used in collection are located.
 When collection is successfully imported it can be run:
  - Right click on collection 'CRUD Users'
  - Click on 'Run Collection'
  - Select which test you want to run (or select all)